SeattleDataAI-Hackathon/Dec-13--AI-Hackathon--Seattle-Data-AI-Security/Team 10/ARCHITECTURE.md

-# Claim Crusher - Architecture Overview
+# AppealWriter AI - Architecture Overview

 ## What It Does

-Claim Crusher is an AI-powered tool that helps healthcare providers appeal denied medical insurance claims.
+AppealWriter AI is an AI-powered tool that helps healthcare providers appeal denied medical insurance claims.
 It analyzes denial letters and clinical notes to automatically generate professional, evidence-based appeal letters.

 ## Core Problem Solved